 With the written permission of the dean of the appropriate academic unit, a student who has earned a "C" average on a minimum of sixteen semester hours may elect one course per term graded on a pass-fail basis.
+Business school students may not register for pass-fail credit in any course, including activity human performance, required under the B.B.A. degree program.
 Such courses may be used for elective credit only and for a four-year program may total no more than eighteen semester hours.
 No course in a student's major or minor field may be taken on a pass-fail basis, even if the requirements in the major field have been fulfilled.
 In addition to the eighteen hours of electives that may be taken on a pass-fail basis, required activity human performance courses and certain specified one-hour courses in other fields may also be taken pass-fail.
 These may be taken in addition to the one elective course allowed each semester and do not require special permission.